patreeceeo/dreamt.js/README.md

 Its current design couples tighly with React because it suits me this way.
 It could made be more platform-agnostic, through a plugin system for example, if there's enough interest.

+Note: This is still vaporware (though quite technically feasible!)
+It won't ready to use until version 0.1.0.

 [![Package Version][package-image]][package-url]
 [![Open Issues][issues-image]][issues-url]
 [![Build Status][build-image]][build-url]